asllop/OpenAVT-Docs/README.md

 The number of concurrent playbacks at a certain moment.

 The count of `Ping` events.
-To be accurate the time range selected must be of 30 seconds because is the ping period.
+To be accurate the time range selected must be of 30 seconds because is the default ping period.
 We could improve the granularity by sending pings more often, at the cost of increasing the traffic and database size.

 ### 5.4 Aborted Before Video Start